your5e/5e-srd-markdown/dnd/51/markdown/magic_items/very_rare/potion_of_speed.md

-## **Potion of Speed**
+## Potion of Speed

-*Potion, very rare*
+_Potion, very rare_

-When you drink this potion, you gain the effect of the *haste* spell for 1 minute (no concentration required).
+When you drink this potion, you gain the effect of the _Haste_ spell for 1 minute (no concentration required).
 The potion's yellow fluid is streaked with black and swirls on its own.